SUMMER SCHOOL 2026

 INVITED SPEAKERS

-Max Ajl, Julio Huato, Aymeric Monville, and others (for a list of past speakers click here), as well as CTW Directors, Gabriel Rockhill and Jennifer Ponce de León.
-Members of the Iskra Books collective will also be present for part of the Summer School to share their publications, including the CTW’s AIM series, and participate in the workshop’s activities.
+Max Ajl, Taylor Genovese, Julio Huato, Aymeric Monville, and David Peat (for a list of past speakers click here), as well as CTW Directors, Gabriel Rockhill and Jennifer Ponce de León.
+Members of the Iskra Books collective will also be present for a book fair during the first week.
+They will share their publications, including the CTW’s AIM series, and participate in the workshop’s activities.

 PROGRAM